 If you feel that you have been subjected to conduct which violates this policy, you should immediately report the matter to your Supervisor.
 If you are unable for any reason to contact this person, or if you have not received a satisfactory response within five (5) business days after reporting any incident of what you perceive to be harassment, please contact the next level Manager.
-Note: If your Supervisor or next level Manager is the person toward whom the complaint is directed, you should contact any higher level Manager in your reporting chain.
+Note: If your Supervisor or next level Manager in your reporting chain.
 Employees may also contact the ADP MyLife Advisors at (844) 448-0325 if they are uncomfortable for any reason using the above procedure.
 Every report of perceived harassment will be fully investigated and corrective action will be taken where appropriate.
 All complaints will be kept confidential to the extent possible, but confidentiality cannot be guaranteed.
 In addition, the Company will not allow any form of retaliation against individuals who report unwelcome conduct to management or who cooperate in the investigations of such reports in accordance with this policy.
 If you feel you have been subjected to any such retaliation, report it in the same manner you would report a claim of perceived harassment under this policy.
 Violation of this policy including any improper retaliatory conduct will result in disciplinary action, up to and including discharge.
 All employees must cooperate with all investigations.